AdguardTeam/KnowledgeBaseDNS/docs/dns-client/configuration.md

 ## `dns` {#dns}

-The `dns` object configures the behavior of DNS server.
+The `dns` object configures the behavior of the DNS server.
 It has the following properties:

 ### `cache` {#dns-cache}